 My beliefs as a music teacher

 From my personal experience I know that music performance is a very important determinant of self-confidence and social skills.
 The teamwork, peer interaction, problem solving and tolerance of others –all contribute to developing social skills.
-Music performance involves communication skills, organisational skills, self-discipline, memory training, and cognitive skills.
-The musical education at schools should be something fundamental rather than a marginal hobby.
+Music performance involves communication skills, organizational skills, self-discipline, memory training, and cognitive skills.
+Musical education at schools should be something fundamental rather than a marginal hobby.

 CCC ( Community Children Choir) at St Silas